 In order that he could be closer to family, he was moved into Deer Lodge Centre in Winnipeg, June 2010, where he remained until his passing.
 The care he received there was exemplary.
 Our family can’t thank the staff enough for their professionalism and dedication.
 To the staff and support staff, you know who you are because we’ve told you so – you are the best of the best.
 God bless you all.

 A Celebration of Dad’s Life was held at 2:00 p.m. on Thursday, August 4, 2011 at the Riverside Evergreen Chapel in Dauphin.
 Mom and Dad were buried together in the Veterans’ Plot at the Dauphin Riverside Cemetery.

-In lieu of flowers, memorial donations may be made in memory of Ray to a charity of one’s choice.
+In lieu of flowers, donations in memory of Walter may be made to a charity of one’s choice.